On being honest and being harmful - the difference between being a good friend and being an asshole

 Kick them out of your life, you don’t need them and they don’t deserve you.

-Because there’s a difference between being rude and sharing positive criticism.
+Because there’s a difference between being rude and sharing positive

 There’s a difference between